The Foodie Gazette

-The copy he gave me had been stamped with a rubber stamp with the information below.
+The copy he gave me had been stamped with a rubber stamp that had the information below.
 I find the lack of a telephone area code charming — he probably didn’t think it would become internationally famous.

 Once you make this pie, you’ll want to share it with your friends and make it famous.
 Then you should travel to a tiny corner of Nova Scotia for a taste of the original at Fougere’s, and tell the chef I sent you.